s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 This is mostly due to the approach of splitting up the thesis into a multitude of fileders, and the current lack of mechanisms to re-capture information spread throughout the resulting hierarchy effectively.

-### 6.1.2 pinwall
+### 7.1.2&emsp;pinwall
 The pinwall example shows some strengths of the mmmfs system pretty convincingly.
 The type coercion layer completely abstracts away the complexities of transcluding different types of content, and only positioning and sizing the content, as well as enabling interaction, remain to handle in the pinwall fileder.

-A great benefit of the use of mmmfs versus other technology for realising this example is that the example can seamlessly embed not only plain text, markdown, images, videos, and interactive widgets, but also follow links to all of these types of content, and display them meaningfully.
+A great benefit of the use of mmmfs versus other technology for realizing this example is that the example can seamlessly embed not only plain text, markdown, images, videos, and interactive widgets, but also follow links to all of these types of content, and display them meaningfully.
 Accomplishing this with traditional frameworks would take great effort, where mmmfs benefits from the reuse of these conversions across the whole system.